-This 6-Week Hymn-Inspired Bible Study Starts in July!
+This 6-Week Hymn-Inspired Bible Study Is Now Available On-Demand!

 Are you longing for more peace and joy in your daily life?
 Do you crave a deep, sustaining relationship with your Creator?
 Sarah Koontz invites you to join us for “It Is Well,” a free online Bible study inspired by beloved hymns.
-Reserve your spot today, and the first devotional will arrive in your inbox on July 6, 2020.
+Reserve your spot today, and the first devotional will arrive in your inbox tomorrow morning.

 There has never been a better time to steep your soul in the sacred songs of the past.

 This compelling Bible study includes the stories behind some of Christianity’s most beloved hymns.
 Each week, you will meet a new hymn writer and have the opportunity to study the theological truths woven into a familiar hymn.

 - Fill your heart with songs of worship